 Line a large baking sheet with parchment paper.
-Spoon cheese by tablespoonfuls 2 inches apart on prepared baking sheet.
+Spoon cheese by tablespoonfuls 2 inches apart on a prepared baking sheet.
 Spread each mound to a 2-inch diameter.
 Sprinkle mounds with any herb that you might like or just leave them plain.
 Bake at 400° for 4 to 6 minutes or until crisp and golden.
-Cool completely on baking sheet.
+Cool completely on a baking sheet.
 Remove from baking sheet using a thin spatula.
 Store in a glass container- they stay fresh about a week.

 My favorite things to do with homemade cheese crips:

 - Use as a chip for your favorite dips

 - Top with a scrambled egg